-47. Final year undergraduate project reports and dissertations typically equate to 30 or 45 credits and Masters dissertations to 30, 45, 60 or 90 credits.
-MRes programmes may have a dissertation of between 90 and 150 credits.
-All project reports and dissertations are marked by at least two markers who in the first instance act independently and arrive at a mark without reference to each other's comments or conclusions (so called double 'blind' marking).
+Marking of final year project reports and dissertations and Masters' dissertations dissertations are marked by at least two markers who in the first instance act independently and arrive at a mark without reference to each other's comments or conclusions (so called double 'blind' marking).
 It is at the discretion of the School/Department whether the supervisor marks project reports and dissertations.
 Where a supervisor is not a marker they may contribute an evaluation of the student's engagement, effort and level of independence in carrying out the project/dissertation.
 Such a report should be listed on the relevant module descriptor as a unit of assessment and allocated a weighting.